Mesh Augmentation of LoRaWAN-based IoT Networks: LIMA Evaluation

 \subsubsection{Simulation Results}

 We present two sets of results, first for variable size (number of EDs) and fixed traffic load, and the other for variable traffic load and fixed size.
-For the varying size results, the ED density is fixed; therefore, as the number of EDs increases, the area also increases to maintain a constant density.
-We assume that LRs are placed at a fixed range from each other, in particular at STP range (currently SF7).
-This implies that the number of LRs will increase as the size (and consequently the area, given fixed density) increases.
-The variation of LRs with size is the same for all of the variable size results and is shown in Table~\ref{tab:lima-lr-number}.
+We assume that LRs are placed at a fixed range from each other, in particular at the \textit{STP} range (currently SF7).
+This implies that the number of LRs will increase with the size and the area.

-Figures~\ref{fig:var_size_pdr}~-~\ref{fig:var_size_energy_lr} show results for the Variable Size scenario.
+Figures~\ref{fig:var_size_pdr}~-~\ref{fig:var_size_energy_lr} show results for the Variable Size scenario with \textit{fixed density} of 1 ED/sq km.
 It is important to note for these figures that due to the constant density assumption, the X-axis represents not only increasing EDs, but also increasing area.
 As shown on Figure~\ref{fig:var_size_pdr}, the PDR for the standard LoRaWAN case (with no LRs) rapidly decreases as the area grows.
 This is because as the number of EDs increases, so does the area, and an increasing number of EDs either have to communicate at higher SFs or to get out of range of the gateway.
 This is explained by a maximum transmission range limitation of LoRaWAN, that reaches a limit at SF12 and is approximately of 3 kilometers in the simulation model.
 With LIMA, the LRs effectively increase the coverage area, allowing EDs to both multi-hop to the LG as well as use SF7, thereby increasing Packet Delivery Ratio.

 Figure~\ref{fig:var_size_energy} shows the average energy consumed by EDs.
 As the network size increases, the direct distance from ED to the gateway also increases; thus, it takes gradually more energy for EDs to deliver packets directly, as EDs use higher Spreading Factor and power to maintain connectivity.
-With LIMA, intermediate LRs help forward packets from EDs to gateway in a multi-hop fashion and the tunneled Adaptive Rate results in an ED using the SF and power to reach its closest LR.
+With LIMA, intermediate LRs help forward packets from EDs to gateway in a multi-hop fashion and the tunneled Adaptive Data Rate results in an ED using the SF and power to reach its closest LR.
 Since the distance from ED to the closest LR is much shorter than to the gateway, it takes significantly less energy for the ED to send out a packet.

 From the message latency results shown in Figure~\ref{fig:var_size_latency}, it can be seen that LIMA is also more beneficial than the standard LoRaWAN in terms of latency.
 This, again, can be explained by the distance differences between direct ED-gateway vs ED-LR communication.
 Since the bigger distance results in a larger spreading factor (SF) employed by EDs to reach the gateway, the overall packet “on-air” duration significantly increases.
 For instance, with the short-range SF7 the air-time of a 40-byte packet is around 100ms, while the same packet size takes around 2500ms to be transmitted at SF12.
 Thus, even though the messages may go multiple hops, each hop takes 25x less time and therefore the overall latency is reduced.